TritonDataCenter/manta-mdshovel/README.md

   application-level operation
 * `smallDirectoryRoot` points to a path where a small multi-level directory tree will be created for each application-level operation
+* `artediPort` is a TCP port number on which a Prometheus endpoint will be exposed (on all network interfaces) for metrics

 While the database is small, you can monitor the behavior using PostgreSQL queries like: